 2. BSOD Error while Installing

 A select number of users have also encountered BSOD errors when installing the feature update.

 “I got a BSOD (irql_not_less_or_equal) while installing the update.
 It triggered around 50% of updating.
 The BSOD was stuck at 100%, so I had to hard shut down my PC,” an affected user reported.
 If you are experiencing a similar issue, you may roll back to the previous version to fix the issue.

 Another user reported, “Got to 100% downloaded on my Surface Pro 7, asked me to reboot, then….
 Nothing.
 Same version.
 On my desktop PC, it lost my license key (had to reactivate), lost the Bluetooth connection to my headset three times, then BSODed.”

 When you install a new version of Windows, it automatically saves a copy of your previous Windows version.
-This is so that you can go back to it if you don’t like the new version or if there are any problems with it.
+This is so that you can go back to it if you don’t like the new version or have any problems with it.
 This way, you can manually uninstall the latest version of Windows and return to your previous version.

 Follow these steps to uninstall or roll back to the previous version of Windows:

-- Press Windows + I keys simultaneously on your keyboard to open Settings.
+- Press the Windows + I keys simultaneously on your keyboard to open Settings.

 - Under the Recovery options entry, click Go back.